 1L Applications & Interviews

-We ask that employers not request applications from first year law students or engage in recruitment events for 1Ls before November 1st.
+We ask that employers not request applications from first year law students or engage in official recruitment events for 1Ls before November 1.
 This allows students adequate time to adjust to law school, focus on coursework, and prepare application materials.
-Opportunities to learn about the legal profession, practice areas, or professional development generally are appropriate earlier in the Fall Semester.
+Virtual or in-person events for 1Ls to learn about the legal profession, practice areas, or professional development generally are appropriate earlier in the semester, but not before September 21.
+Please note that the Career Development Office now holds an Annual Private Sector Networking Event in early November which replaces firm-sponsored receptions and informal recruitment programs that have traditionally taken place during the spring semester for 1Ls at the law school.
+The Career Development Office will not be coordinating on-campus recruiting events or receptions.
+Should an employer wish to host an off-campus event in Ithaca or collaborate with a student organization for an on-campus event, we would be happy to help disseminate that information to students.

 - Exceptions